 🥣 Get them to look after themselves, by making their own breakfast

 Cooking can be fun, but selecting a balanced, healthy diet is harder work.
 Many parents prefer to keep control of midday and evening meals, to ensure kids get the nutrients they need.
-However, breakfast is probably the one time you can get your children to both make their own food, and tidy up after themselves.
+However, breakfast is probably the one time you can get your children to both make their own meal, and tidy up after themselves.
 And with no school bell pressuring them to get out of the door, the summer break is a good time to get them into breakfast.
 Start by getting them to sort out their own toast or cereal, and, if that goes well, see if you can convince them to wash up too.

 🏃♀️Get them active, with a Fitbit Challenge

 Without having to walk to school or take part in sports, the summer can be a pretty lazy time for kids.
-If your children need a little activation, try hooking Rooster Money up to their Fitbit.
+If your children need a little activation, try hooking Natwest Rooster Money up to their Fitbit.
 You can add a special Fitbit feature via the smart applet service IFTTT.
 Switch it on and you’ll boost your child’s Give pot every time they reach their daily steps goal.
 They get active, and you both help a charity.
 Find out more here.

 🛏️ Get them helping out around the house, by learning to tidy up

 Some kids appreciate a clean house, though they don’t really like to think about the amount of housework required to keep it tidy.
 Rather than expecting kids to help out generally with domestic tidiness, it might be worth allocating one child one single job to do over the summer, in return for extra money.
-You could ask them to empty the dishwasher, take out the recycling, or tidy their room.
+You could ask them to empty the dishwasher, make the beds, take out the recycling, or tidy their room.
 Start small, stick with it, and praise them when they complete the job, and you could end up lifting a little of the domestic load.

 🐓How NatWest Rooster Money can help